pivot-access-ltd/bma-offline-docs/src/how-to-install-and-use-rbac-with-maas-6145.md

 <!-- "How to install and use RBAC with MAAS" -->

+Prologue text that explains what this document is about.

+* How to set up identity management for RBAC
 [4] As a MAAS RBAC administrator, I want to properly set up the environment for Candid and RBAC to be used.
 As an RBAC administrator, I need step-by-step procedures that guide me through pre-installation configuration.
 Acceptance criteria